 White Supremacist group gives “point system” to this editorial, allows usage of racial expletives

-In this unenlightened point system, they awarded me “THREE (3) victim points for doing nothing other than: being gay, being born hispanic, being born a woman.”
-This is exactly why we, the media (mainstream, and in this case especially LGBT) have a duty to keep reporting on racial discrimination, just as we do DADT, DOMA, and all of the other LGBT civil rights that we so desperately seek to attain.
-As LGBT members, we cannot expect or demand equality and ask others to join us in our fight for civil rights when we cannot understand the same principles that the communities of color go through, especially our own LGBT communities of color.
+In this unenlightened point system, they awarded me “THREE (3) victim points for doing nothing other than being born Hispanic,” etc. This is exactly why we, the media (mainstream, and in this case especially LGBTQ) have a duty to keep reporting on racial discrimination, just as we do DADT, DOMA, and all of the other LGBT civil rights that we so desperately seek to attain.
+As LGBTQ members and/or allies, we cannot expect or demand equality and ask others to join in our fight for civil rights when we cannot understand the same principles that the communities of color go through, especially our own LGBTQ communities of color.
 That is why Naff’s editorial was the original topic of my column.
-The purpose of this article, is to call the attention of LGBT publishers in the U.S. to open up, understand and work to bridge the racial divide among ourselves–to be able to unite our front and fine-tune our common struggles to enhance our lives in the upcoming years.
+The purpose of this article is to call the attention of LGBTQ publishers in the U.S. to open up, understand and work to bridge the racial divide among ourselves–to be able to unite our front and fine-tune our common struggles to enhance our lives in the upcoming years.

 Relating means understanding … or living it

-As the Hispanic, lesbian publisher of The Rainbow Times (emphasis added), I belong to a very select and limited group of LGBT publishers of color.
-Like Anderson and Martin, I have seen, faced, struggled and feared for my life because of the status that this society “denies” me.
+As the Hispanic publisher of The Rainbow Times (emphasis added), I belong to a very select and limited group of LGBTQ publishers of color.
+Like Anderson and Martin, I have seen and faced struggles because of who I am and what I do for a living.
 I speak from an informed and experienced perspective, for I could be and have been close to being a statistic at the hands of the KKK in Alabama.
 Now, I am at a new level of hatred, for my photo is on this racially-divisive website, Stormfront.
 As such, discrimination and bigotry continue to follow me, for being born as perfect as I am (in my eyes, the eyes of my wife and those who love me from all racial and ethnic backgrounds).
-But, as I am certain that I understand discrimination and sick vitriol, I am almost certain that Naff, prior to writing his editorial, had never had to go to bed wondering if someone treated him fairly that day, if when the alarm went off at a store entrance people thought it was him who may have taken something from the establishment, if the U.S. border patrol questioned him more and singled him out, but not the other people in his car, if the KKK leaders from Cullman, AL, tried to take footage of his face to keep him from helping first-generation Mexican immigrants, if he has ever wondered if he did not get a job because he was not born with the right skin color, or if he got that job just because of the mere fact that a quota needed to be filled to show that there is diversity in “that” company.
-I tend to think that he has never experienced any of the above.
+But, as I am certain that I understand discrimination and sick vitriol, I am almost certain that Naff, prior to writing his editorial, had never had to go to bed wondering if someone treated him fairly that day; if when the alarm went off at a store entrance people thought it was him who may have taken something from the establishment; if the U.S. border patrol questioned him more and singled him out, but not the other people in his car; if the KKK leaders from Cullman, AL, tried to take footage of his face to keep him from helping first-generation Mexican immigrants; if he has ever wondered if he did not get a job because he was not born with the right skin color; or if he got that job just because of the mere fact that a quota needed to be filled to show that there is diversity in “that” company.
+I would imagine that he has never experienced any of the above.
 That is why he should not have used the Blade’s platform to publish an insensitive rant regarding something that he apparently is totally ignorant about.
 Is it just because he is the privileged white gay editor of a well-known newspaper and can’t relate to the struggles of people of color?
-I hope so because in our positions we cannot take advantage of professional (and for Naff social) positions which may seem as not helping our fellow comrades, all of the LGBT people, including the non-white ones too.
+I hope so because in our positions we cannot take advantage of professional (and for Naff social) positions which may seem as not helping our fellow comrades, all of the LGBTQ people, including the non-white ones too.

-*Gricel Martínez Ocasio has been in the journalism field for over 20 years.
-She holds an MBA from Marylhurst University and a journalism degree (Bachelor’s) from Temple University.
-She can be reached (in English or Spanish) at: email@example.com.
+*Graysen Martínez Ocasio has been in the journalism field for over 20 years.
+He holds an MBA from Marylhurst University and a journalism degree (Bachelor’s) from Temple University.
+He can be reached (in English or Spanish) at: email@example.com.